 - 2006 Morning Star Foundation was founded to help ensure the mission of the Morning Star Ranch and the legacy of Antonia Heckett live on in perpetuity.
 Today the Morning Star Foundation raises money to ensure that no boy, no family, is turned away from Morning Star because of an inability to pay for services.

 - 2009 The Ranch reorganized as a self-standing 501c3 public charity.

 - 2011 With the recognition that the problems our children and families face today, the Moring Star mission needed to expand to service those needs.
 To answer that call Morning Star Community Services was opened on the campus of Morning Star Boys’ Ranch.
 Today both organizations work side by side in trying to help children and families in crisis both, at the Ranch and in the community.

 Whole Family Healing: Working hand in hand with our sister agency, Morning Star Community Services, Morning Star Boys’ Ranch is at the forefront in addressing some of the most challenging issues facing families in our community today.
 Issues such as: Adverse Childhood Effects Syndrome, Childhood Maltreatments, as well as Fetal Drug and Alcohol Effects, we are aware that to help the Boys, we must work to heal the families.
-That is why whenever possible reunification of child and family is our ultimate goal.
-When reunification is not possible, we work with a very select group of foster families, who are certified through us, and commit to a true family unification.
+That is why reunification of child and family, whenever possible, is our ultimate goal.
+When reunification is not possible, we work with a very select group of foster families, who are certified through us, and commit to a true family-like unification.